ken-power/SensorFusionND-3D-Object-Tracking/README.md

 }
 ```

-Sorting the lidar points on the x dimension before calculating the TTC produces a much better result, as can be seen in the next table.
+Sorting the lidar points on the `x` dimension (distance to the preceding vehicle) before calculating the TTC produces a much better result, as can be seen in the next table.

 Frame | Lidar points | TTC Lidar | TTC Camera
 ---:  | ---:  | ---:  | ---: